muratk3n/thirdwave/en/tweets/2019/week34.md

 Ha ha

+"
-"Tweet 1: "Our Economy is very strong"
+Tweet 1: 'Our Economy is very strong'

 Tweet 2: We need four rate cuts and maybe some quantitative easing, too"